Dear readers of ADxS.org, please forgive the disruption.

 Sitemap

-In addition to the Big 5 Five-Factor Model, there are other assessment instruments that measure personality traits, some of which correlate with those of the Big 5.
-Where this is the case, we have listed the correlating traits under the respective Big 5 trait and marked them with the following numbers for the assessment instrument in question.
-In addition, we have listed changes in these traits in ADHD.
+In addition to the Five Factor Model of the Big 5, there are other assessment instruments / personality inventories or tests that measure personality traits that correlate in part with those of the Big 5.
+Where this is the case, we have listed the correlating traits under the respective Big 5 trait and labeled them with the following numbers for the assessment instrument in question.
+We have also listed changes in these traits in ADHD.
 The results are largely congruent.

 (2) Integrated Five-Factor Model